Melbourne has some of the best primary schools in Australia with highly qualified teachers and teaching programs.

 What will your children learn?

-There are seven years of primary school – grade ‘Prep’ (preparatory year) to grade six.
+There are seven years of primary school – ‘Prep’ (preparatory year) to year six.

 Classes are based around eight themes:

 - languages other than English

 - society and environment

 Religious education is also offered at relevant schools.

 Children who have recently arrived in Australia may be eligible for classes in English as an Additional Language (EAL) within their school.

 Melbourne primary schools fees